MDG 7: ensure environmental sustainability

 - develop guidelines on quality of drinking-water, safe use of wastewater in agriculture and aquaculture, and management of safe recreational waters;

-- provide guidance, capacity strengthening and good practice models to countries.
-This includes capacity building in over 20 countries to develop water resource management systems to insure the long term sustainability of water resources;
+- provide guidance, capacity strengthening and good practice models to countries on drinking-water supply risk management, water resource management systems, and safe re-use of wastewater;

 - manage networks of specialized issues including: small community water supply management; for the promotion and dissemination of information on household water treatment and safe storage; and for drinking-water regulators;